-The Board has established an Audit Committee which was chaired during the year by Lord St John of Bletso.
-The Committee consists of all the Directors.
-Mrs Dyer Bartlett was appointed Chairman of the Company on 1 March 2022 and was independent on appointment, and therefore entitled to be a member of the Audit Committee under the AIC Code.
+Chairman during the year was independent on appointment, and therefore entitled to be a member of the Audit Committee under the AIC Code.
+Mr Balfour was appointed Chairman of the Company on 28 January 2025 and was independent on appointment, and therefore is entitled to be a member of the Audit Committee under the AIC Code.
 A report of the Audit Committee is included in this Annual Report and sets out the role and responsibilities of the Audit Committee.
 The Board considers that the members of the Audit Committee have the requisite skills and experience to fulfil the responsibilities of the Audit Committee.